scalp42/python-2.7.x-on-Centos-5.x/README.md

 * [dldinternet](https://github.com/dldinternet) for the suggestion about the path choice.
 * [tthayer](https://github.com/tthayer) for fixing a 404 on sqlite-autoconf download and wrong paths on ldconfig libraries
+* [Blaisorblade](https://github.com/Blaisorblade) for reporting a misleading error regarding Fabric and Virtualenv symlinks